 In 2014–15, melon production was valued at $185 million (LVP).
 Fresh seedless watermelons, rockmelons and honeydew melons are the major products.
-They are produced all year round and marketed predominantly as commodities.
-Brands are recognised only at the wholesaler and retailer levels.
+They are produced all year round.
 The main form of value-adding is cut and wrapped fruit.
 Some melons are used in fresh cut fruit salad mixes and juice products.

 Melons are grown for domestic consumption as well as international export with 85 per cent of all exported products going to New Zealand, United Arab Emirates and Singapore.
 About one quarter of the produce is watermelons.

 The melon industry is working with growers on biosecurity measures to address seed borne diseases, on-farm biosecurity and surveillance.
 A biosecurity project that will improve preparedness for, and management of, biosecurity risks in the melon industry at the farm gate and industry level commenced in late 2017.

 In general, rockmelon and honeydew plants are andromonoecious, meaning individual plants bear both staminate (male flowers) and hermaphrodite (having both male and female reproductive organs) flowers.
 Several studies have shown that isolation of rockmelon and honeydew plants from pollinating insect’s results in little to no pollination of flowers, which results in little or no crop at all.
 Rockmelon and honeydew flowers can be considered self-fertile but not self-fertilising; therefore pollen must be transferred from the anthers to the stigma by insects.
 Honey bees are considered the most effective pollinating insect for melon crops.
 Cross-pollination has also been shown to produce slightly heavier fruit.